looker-open-source/sdk-codegen/packages/hackathon/README.md

 ### Admin

-Hackathon administrators are assigned the existing `Admin` role.
-Because they're already able to do everything, anyway.
+Anyone who has the Looker `Admin` role is also a Hackathon administrator because they're already able to do everything, anyway.